Why Singapore should be part of your Far East itinerary

 Food & drink

-Fancy restaurants… Singapore got its first Michelin Guide this year, with 29 vendors making the cut – including two street food stalls and Joël Robuchon's restaurant, which has three Michelin stars.
-We also love the Tippling Club, which was listed as one of Asia's 50 best restaurants 2016.
-The cocktails are extra special – you’re asked to smell lots of different scents (grass, jasmine, leather etc) and they pick a drink to suit.
+Fancy restaurants Singapore got its first Michelin Guide only recently, but it wasted no time racking up many listings and a good number of stars.
+We also love the Tippling Club, which was listed as one of Asia's 50 best restaurants 2016, 2017, and 2018.
+The cocktails are extra special — you’re asked to smell lots of different scents (grass, jasmine, leather, etc) and they pick a drink to suit.

-Deal Experts Krystina Mitchell, Stuart Barrett, Sonja Haas, Nicholas Cooper, Christina Bracewell, Jack Tonkin, Matthew Jones, Nick Hurley and Ashley Yeo contributed to this post.
+Krystina Rees, Stuart Barrett, Sonja Haas, Nicholas Cooper, Christina Bracewell, Jack Tonkin, Matthew Jones, Nick Hurley, and Ashley Yeo contributed to this post.